enkidevs/curriculum/General/Networking/https.md

 `HTTPS`, short for *HyperText Transport Protocol Secure*, is a protocol for **secure communication** over a computer network.

-Chances are you already visited websites enforcing this protocol:
+Chances are you've already visited websites enforcing this protocol:
 ```
 https://enki.com/
 // URL starts with protocol name
 ```

-`HTTPS` is the same as previously discussed **HTTP**, but enhanced with an *encryption layer* over `SSL`[1], which aims to provide privacy and data integrity between the participants.
+`HTTPS` is the same as previously discussed **HTTP**, but enhanced with an *encryption layer* using `SSL`[1], which aims to provide privacy and data integrity between the participants.

-The communication between a *client* (take your web browser for example) and a *server* (`enki.com`) is still done via the well-known and understood **HTTP**, yet all messages are:
+The communication between a *client* (take your web browser, for example) and a *server* (`enki.com`) is still done via the well-known and understood **HTTP**, yet all messages are:
 - **encrypted** before being sent
 - **decrypted** when they arrive at either the client or the server

-Prior to the actual communication, an `SSL` connection (handshake) must be established between the two parties, following the steps:
+Prior to the actual communication, an `SSL` connection (known as a handshake) must be established between the two parties, following these steps:
 - `hello`: both *client* and *server* will decide on which *cipher suite*[2] and what version of `SSL` they will use for encryption
 - `certificate exchange`: to prove its identity, the *server* must provide a **certificate**[3] that the client must trust before the communication can begin
 - `key exchange`: both parties decide on a symmetric key used for both encryption and decryption

 The strategy above provides protection against various malicious practices such as **man-in-the-middle attacks**[4].
 Even if someone intercepts your messages, all the data will be intelligible due to the encryption algorithm.

-Note that instead of port `80`, HTTPS uses, unless specified otherwise, port `443`.
+Note that instead of port `80`, HTTPS uses port `443`.

-Although `HTTPS` was initially used for sensitive online transactions or emails, it became the standard nowadays, most web-servers providing this protocol by default.
+Although `HTTPS` was initially used for sensitive online transactions or emails, it has become standard and most web-servers provide the protocol by default.

 ---
 ## Practice